Paedotherium: Paedotherium? borrelloi

 P. borrelloi was originally described in 1972 by Zetti, but was considered by Cerdeño and Bond as synonymous with P. minor.
 It was established as a new species in 2017.
 Its diagnostic features included a small size and teeth intermediate between P. minor, P. typicum and P. bonaerense.
 It is known only from the Huayquerian Cerro Azul Formation.

 Paedotherium dolichognathum ?

 Originally named Raulringueletia dolichognathus, this species is only known from its holotype, cranial remains with broken teeth from Huayquerian rocks of the Carro Quemado Formation.
 The only diagnostic difference of those remains with existing species of Paedotherium is a greater length of the pterygopalatine fossae, and most authors consider it as synonymous with P. minor.

 Paedotherium kakai

 P. kakai is known from the Palo Pintado Formation of Argentina, in rocks dated to the Huayquerian period.
 The trigonid of its teeth were more rounded than in other species, its molariforms lacked cementum, and were less hypsodonts than in P. ttypicum and P. bonaerense.
 Unlike the other species in the genus, it lived in covered, forested environments.

+Palaeobiology

+Palaeoecology

+Paedotherium was well adapted for mortar-and-pestle-like crushing as well as grinding.
+This finding is consistent with pachyrukhine dental microwear showing them to be hard object feeders.

+Growth and development

+The mandibular ontogeny of the genus remained consistent throughout the Late Cenozoic.
+The growth rate of the pachyrukhine's mandible decreased over the course of its ontogenetic development.